artkonekt/enum-eloquent/README.md

 as the value of the field.

-It is being done by adding the (undocumented) `getFormValue()` method to the model, that is being used by the forms library to obtain form value.
+It is being done by adding the (undocumented) `getFormValue()` method to the model, that is being used by the forms library to obtain form field value.

 ---